firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/sip.txt).

-The last time downloaded was found to be dated: Mon Jun  1 23:42:14 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 00:09:41 UTC 2015.

 The ipset `blocklist_de_sip` has **102** entries, **102** unique IPs.